Skip to main content

 +3 more tools ↓

 Tesla's Autopilot relies on cameras positioned around the vehicle to see the road, detect obstacles, and navigate.
-When these cameras need recalibration-whether after a software update, windshield replacement, or malfunction-you'll see warnings and degraded Autopilot performance.
-Here's how to trigger recalibration and resolve common camera issues.
+When these cameras need recalibration — whether after a software update, windshield replacement, or malfunction — you'll see warnings and degraded Autopilot performance.
+Here's everything you need to fix it, including options most guides skip.

 When Calibration is Needed